eex

 Important notice: The quantity of data provided to students is free of charge for up to three distinct market areas and a maximum period of three years.

-The Power Spot data are managed by our colleagues from EPEX Spot in Paris.
+The Power Spot data is managed by our colleagues from EPEX Spot in Paris.

 For more information and sample files, please have a look here: sFTP Server (eex.com)

-If you´re interested in market data of our products for a scientific work/graduated thesis like Bachelor or Master thesis, you can apply for it in the following way:
+If you're interested in EEX Market Data of our products for a scientific work/graduated thesis like Bachelor or Master thesis, you can apply for it in the following way:

 To gain access to the data you must (i) be enrolled in a university/college and (ii) your scientific work must be part of an official university project or a final thesis.
 In case, your thesis is written in the framework of a collaboration with a private company, the data must be purchased by the latter.